httsai1979/sustainsage_Gemini31102025_V2/content/blog/en/non-linear-career-cv.md

   Without overselling, without apologising — just stating clearly what you bring.

 - **Plan gentle next steps**
-  Maybe that’s updating one section of your CV, talking to one person, or applying for one role that feels slightly uncomfortable but not overwhelming.
+  Updating one section of your CV, talking to one person, or applying for one role that feels slightly uncomfortable but not overwhelming.

 It’s not about a dramatic makeover.
 It’s about giving you enough clarity and self-respect to take the next small step.